Brightspace ePortfolio vs. Mahara

 -

-... can import artifacts like quiz and assignment results, course objectives and grades
+can import artifacts like images, files, quiz and assignment results as well as grades;

 -